Skip to main content

 Description: Ambitious and research-inclined students with strong fundamentals and hands-on attitudes are sought to join high-impact research topics in Professor Kapat’s research team.
 Students learn state-of-the-art numerical and experimental methods for decarbonization of power and aviation through hydrogen and ammonia, zero-emission aviation, additive manufacturing, digital twin.

-Degree Programs: MS, Undergrad
+Level: MS, Undergrad

 Advisor: Jayanta Kapat